Vietnam.vn - Nền tảng quảng bá Việt Nam

 Zhang Xuguang, deputy director of ABC, said on March 28 that bad debt increased by 10.96% year-on-year to 300 billion yuan, mostly due to loans to real estate companies and local governments.

 Two other top Chinese banks have also warned that bad loans will continue to rise, as the slowing economy threatens jobs and falling asset prices hurt buildings held as collateral for banks.
-Local governments are also increasingly struggling to repay their debts, unable to rely on land sales for revenue as they once did.
+Local governments are also increasingly struggling to repay their debts, unable to rely on land sales as a source of revenue.

 “We see spillover risks and pressure from the real estate sector,” said Zhu Jiangtao, director of risk management at Merchants Bank, China’s top retail bank.